joelmeckert/pfsense-unbound-ad/README.md

 ## Usage
 - Run the PowerShell script as admin on a domain controller
-- Configuration file is automatically generated
+- Configuration file is automatically generated, unbound.adinclude.conf
-- Upload the configuration file to the firewall, enter an include statement in unbound to include the file
+- Verify configuration file with a text editor, remove bogus entries, such as for netwrok adapters with multiple IP addresses that are not accessible
+- Upload to /var/unbound
+- Unbound advanced configuration:
+  - server:include: /var/unbound/unbound.adinclude.conf
 - Point the clients to use the firewall as DNS

 ## Limitations